 - In a medium mixing bowl, whisk together flour, baking soda, and salt.
 Set aside.

-- In a standing mixer or using a hand mixer, beat together butter and both sugars until light and fluffy.
+- In a stand mixer fitted with the paddle or using a hand mixer, beat together butter and both sugars until light and fluffy.

 - Add egg and vanilla extract and mix on low, scraping down the bowl as needed.

 - Add dry ingredients to mixer and mix on low just until everything is combined.